thomasWeise/oa/metaheuristics/randomSampling/README.md

 ### Summary

 With random sampling, we now have a very primitive way to tackle optimization problems.
-In each step, the algorithm generates a new, entirely random candidate solution.
+In each step, the algorithm generates a entirely new and entirely random candidate solution.
 It remembers the best solution that it encounters and, after its computational budget is exhausted, returns it to the user.

 Obviously, this algorithm cannot be very efficient.
-But we already also learned one method to improve the result quality and reliability of optimization methods: restarts.
+However, we learned one method to improve the result quality and reliability of optimization methods: restarts.
 According to \def.ref{exploitVariance}, restarting an optimization can be beneficial if the following conditions are met:

 1. If we have a budget limitation, then most of the improvements made by the algorithm must happen early during the run.
-   If the algorithm already uses its budget well can keep improving even close to its end, then it makes no sense to stop and restart.
+   If the algorithm already uses its budget well and can keep improving even close to its end, then it makes no sense to stop and restart.
    The budget must be large enough so that multiple runs of the algorithm can complete or at least deliver reasonable results.
 2. Different runs of the algorithm must generate results of different quality.
    A restarted algorithm is still *the same* algorithm.
    It just exploits this variance, i.e., we will get something close to the best result of multiple runs.
    If the different runs deliver bad results anyway, doing multiple runs will not solve the problem.
+   If a single run cannot get close to the optimum, the restarting the algorithm "internally" won't solve the problem.

-Above we said that random sampling is not a very efficient algorithm.
+Above we said that random sampling is not a good algorithm.
 This is true in most reasonable scenarios.
 In problems where information about existing good solutions does not help us in any way to find new good solutions, we cannot really do better than random sampling.
 In most reasonable problems that one may try to solve, however, such information is helpful.
-Random sampling then is also a basic yardstick:
+Still, random sampling is a basic yardstick:
 An optimization algorithm that does not significantly outperform random sampling is useless.